What time can we arrive?

 Help, my dog got off its lead and bit/ate one of your chickens/animals!

 If this happens please let us know as soon as possible.
 We do understand that accidents happen, but we don’t want our animals to suffer.
 A chicken that has been bitten by a dog might take days to die.
-Probably best to keep dogs on a secure lead while on the campsite.
+Please keep dogs on a secure lead while on the campsite and don’t let children walk dogs unsupervised.
 Definitely don’t let them near the alpacas as these are guard animals and will kick an unknown dog if it comes in the field.
-Don’t let them near the sheep either – yes Kainaat is very good with the sheep but he is a very well trained dog who grew up with these animals.
-Honesty and communication goes a long way.

 But my dog is really friendly with chickens, people, alpacas, is very well trained or old, do I still have to have them on a lead?